sneas/blog/content/blog/react-nested-navigation/index.md

 This article is intended to fix the problem.

-Our precondition would be for the application to have single source of truth for navigation.
+Our precondition would be for the application to have a single source of truth for navigation.
 A tree structure which will be looking similar to: